zamroczynski/BTW-Music-Player/README.md

 3. Click the small **Gear Icon** next to the slider.

 This menu allows you to:
-- Browse and validate installed Music Packs (Green = Valid, Red = Error).
+- Browse and validate installed Music Packs (Green = Valid, Red = Missing files or Invalid format).
 - Toggle between `ALL` (load all packs) and `SINGLE` (load one specific pack) modes.
 - Adjust the **Context Delay**, **Crossfade** (fade duration), and **Cave Depth** sliders.
 - Toggle **Debug Logging**.